 study (such as having passed all core modules of the first four semesters)

-2. Having passed Principles of International Economics and one elective course taught by me
+2. Ideally, having passed an elective course taught by me

 3. Having one or more (unfinished) ideas on what to write your thesis about